-Note: I do not guarantee any support for this process, though you are certainly welcome to ask questions in the comments.
+Note: I do not guarantee any support for this process.
 I’ve executed this tutorial, as-is, on a completely clean 32 bit Windows 7 install with no issues.
 If something doesn’t work, you probably didn’t follow the steps exactly.

 Let’s get right to business!

-- Qt Framework – Pre-Compiled version here (Requires 7-Zip).
+- Qt Framework – Pre-Compiled version here (Broken, and won’t be fixed) (Requires 7-Zip).
 Compiling from scratch, you’re on your own 🙂 It’s a pain and takes several hours.